egordm/boosters/docs/backlogs/14-python-bindings.md

   - NaN allowed in features (treated as missing values, like XGBoost)
   - Inf in features → `ValueError` with message about data preprocessing
   - NaN/Inf in labels → `ValueError`
-- [ ] 3.1.10 Add sparse matrix detection → `NotImplementedError("Sparse matrices in v0.2.0")`
+- [ ] 3.1.10 Sparse matrix detection moved to Story 4.6

 **Definition of Done**:

 - `Dataset` constructible from NumPy arrays and pandas DataFrames
 - Properties return correct values
 - Zero-copy works for C-contiguous float32
-- pandas categoricals converted to integer codes
+- pandas categoricals auto-detected and tracked
+- `categorical_features` passed to Rust for native categorical splits
 - Clear errors for invalid data (Inf, NaN in labels)

 **Testing Criteria**: